 3.4: Uploading the Related Product Group Groovy Script

-After implementing the related product group data and groovy script, the next step is to upload the script to the MSP.
+After implementing the related product group data and groovy script, the next step is to upload the script to the MX.

 - Select the Groovy Script, Related Product Hierarchy – custom script to return the related product hierarchy